Georgia tried facing down the pig-faced pharmacy clerk.

 “Fleckerman, Dieter Fleckerman.”

-Horse face turned facing an array of pigeon holes, withdrawing a green envelope.
+Horse-face turned facing an array of pigeon holes, withdrawing a green envelop.
 “Here.
 Looks like you’ve got transfer orders over to Delta, Fleckerman.
 Tough break.”
 Was that bitch smiling?

 “New regs.
 Next month Echo will begin criminal intake along with the geezers.
 They’re all gonna be Echoes, if you catch the drift.
 Admin wants to be ready.
 You’ll be briefed, Fleckerman.”

 The briefing that afternoon confirmed within a week that federal criminals would indeed begin arriving for recycling.
 On the monitor a lieutenant held up one of the RamStar tasers.
 He explained the nomenclature and operation of the weapon.
 “Now concerning rules of usage, there are just two.
 Rule one: keep your RamStar charged and set on max-lethal.
 Rule two: At any indication of resistance, no matter how slight, you are to zap the subject.
 Even if you just think he’s gonna act up.
 You are to aim for arms or legs; we don’t wanna mess up any internal organs.
 These jailbirds aren’t geezers and will be younger and who knows what to expect.
 It doesn’t matter ’cause they’re all Echo anyway.
 You probably noticed the construction over at Echo.
 By September Echo will be twice the size; more staff’s comin’ in and there will be promotions, so do your jobs well.”

 On the first day of prisoner intakes seven federal prisoners were zapped between the train platform and Intake.
 More followed each time the trains brought federal prisoners until Intake installed narcogas equipped narrow plastic tunnels that fitted to the cars.
 “How long before conveyor belts,” Dieter wondered.